imehrdadmahdavi/map-reduce-inverted-index/README.md

 * **Jar File:** Full path to the jar file you uploaded earlier to the Google storage bucket.
 E.g. `gs:///dataproc-69070.../JAR/invertedindex.jar`.
 * **Main Class or jar:** The name of the java class you wrote the mapper and reducer in.
 * **Arguments:** This takes two arguments.
-    * **Input:** Path to the input data you uploaded
+    * **Input:** Path to the input data you uploaded e.g. `gs:///dataproc-69070.../fulldata`.
-    * **Output:** Path to the storage bucket followed by a new folder name.
+    * **Output:** Path to the storage bucket followed by a new folder name e.g. `gs:///dataproc-69070.../fulloutput`.
 The folder is created during execution.
 You will get an error if you give the name of an existing folder.
-* Leave the rest at their default settings
+* Leave the rest at their default settings.

 Now submit the job.